Under the New Tax Laws, Stamp Duties Are Back in Style

 The rates vary significantly by instrument type.
 Share transfers typically attract around 0.75%, while loan agreements might be charged at 0.375%.
 Leases use graduated rates depending on the term length and annual rent.

 Payment responsibility depends on the transaction type.
-The Federal Inland Revenue Service handles corporate instruments and interstate transactions, while state tax authorities manage property leases and similar local transactions.
+The Federal Inland Revenue Service handles corporate instruments and interstate transactions, while State Internal Revenue Services (SIRS) manage property leases and similar local transactions.

 Once payment is made, the document receives a stamp either physically or electronically as evidence of compliance.
 This stamping is essential because unstamped documents may not be admissible in legal proceedings.